MANAGING YOUR SITE

 Storing waste lamps, luminaires and batteries

-To provide you with a free collection and recycling service your waste lamps be stored correctly in your containers.
+For free collection and recycling your waste lamps must be stored correctly in your containers.

-By following our storage advice you can avoid contamination and excessive breakages, and ultimately avoid incurring additional charges.
+By following this storage advice you can avoid contamination and excessive breakages, and ultimately avoid incurring additional charges.

 Completing a risk assessment